lanedd/numaflow/docs/user-guide/reference/conditional-forwarding.md

 # Conditional Forwarding

-After processing the data, conditional forwarding is doable based on the `Tags` returned in the result.
-Below is a list of different logic operations that can be done on tags.
+Conditional forwarding allows data to be processed and then forwarded based on the `Tags` returned in the result.
+This document outlines the different logical operations that can be performed on tags.

-- **and** - forwards the message if all the tags specified are present in Message's tags.
+* **and** - The message is forwarded if all the tags specified in the Message are present in the edge conditions.
-- **or** - forwards the message if one of the tags specified is present in Message's tags.
+* **or** - The message is forwarded if any of the tags specified in the Message are present in the edge conditions.
-- **not** - forwards the message if all the tags specified are not present in Message's tags.
+* **not** - The message is forwarded if the tags specified in the Message are not present in the edge conditions.

-For example, there's a UDF used to process numbers, and forward the result to different vertices based on the number is even or odd.
-In this case, you can set the `tag` to `even-tag` or `odd-tag` in each of the returned messages, and define the edges as below:
+Consider an example where a UDF is used to process numbers and forward the result to different vertices based on whether the number is even or odd.
+In this case, you can set the `tag` to `even-tag` or `odd-tag` in each of the returned messages, and define the edges as follows:

 ```yaml
 edges: